olafszyncel/InstagramClone/README.md

 ## 🚀 Features

 - ✅ User registration and login (Spring Security, JWT)
-- ✅ Posting with images
+- ✅ Posting with images and description
-- ✅ Like and comment system
+- ✅ Like, comment and following system
 - ✅ User profile page
 - ✅ Infinite scroll for posts
-- ✅ User and post search
+- ✅ User search
 - ✅ Responsive design (CSS)

 ---